colinwilson/lotusdocs.dev/content/docs/guides/features/feedback-widget.md

 ## How it works

-When enabled, the feedback widget appears at bottom of every content page.
+Once enabled, the feedback widget appears at bottom of every content page.
 Whenever a site visitor interacts with it, their feedback is collected and sent to whichever web analytics you have configured in your `hugo.toml` file.

 ### Custom Events